rootsdev/roots-search/readme.md

 Install
 -------

-*This extension is not currently available in the Chrome Web Store.*
+Install the latest release in the [Chrome Webstore](https://chrome.google.com/webstore/detail/rootssearch/aolcffalbhpnojekmimmelebjchjmmgn).

+To install the latest development from source:

 1. Download the zip file from github and unzip it.
 1. Open the Extensions window in Chrome (chrome://chrome/extensions/).